joshrest/academic-kickstart/content/authors/admin/_index.md

 ---
 # Display name
-title: Joshua S. Rest
+title: "Joshua S. Rest"

-# Username (this should match the folder name)
+# Username (this should match the folder name and the name on publications)
 authors:
-- admin
+- "admin"

 # Is this the primary user of the site?
 superuser: true

-# Role/position
+# Role/position (e.g., Professor of Artificial Intelligence)
 role: "Associate Professor"

 # Organizations/Affiliations